-The sample for 2010 share ownership included most companies in the FTSE 100 at 31 December 2010.
-An analysis of holdings in these companies has been carried out, and grossed to cover all FTSE 100 companies.
-FTSE 100 companies comprised 81.7 per cent of the total value of the stock market at the end of 2010.
+The sample for the 2012 share ownership included most companies in the FTSE 100 at 31 December 2012.
+An analysis of the holdings in these companies has been carried out and used to derive estimates for all FTSE 100 companies.
+FTSE 100 companies comprised 85.1% of the total value of the stock market at the end of 2012.

-Figure 8 and Table 9 shows, as a percentage, the value of funds invested by each beneficial holder split between the FTSE 100 and smaller companies at 31 December 2010.
-69.1 per cent of individuals’ holdings by value were with FTSE100 companies with the remaining 30.9 per cent in other companies.
+Figure 9 and Table 9 show, as a percentage, the value of funds invested by each beneficial holder split between the FTSE 100 and smaller companies at 31 December 2012.
+71.6% of individuals’ holdings by value were with FTSE100 companies with the remaining 28.4% in other companies.
 The UK individuals’ holdings in other quoted companies was higher than average because this includes paper holdings by company directors.
-84.6 per cent of the rest of the world shareholdings in UK quoted companies were with FTSE100 companies.
+87.2% of the rest of the world shareholdings in UK quoted companies were with FTSE100 companies.
 Overseas investors were likely to be attracted to the biggest companies, many of which have an international presence.

 Private non-financial corporations (PNFCs) include shares held in treasury by some of the largest PNFCs where they buyback their own shares in order to subsequently either distribute to employees or cancel them.
-This is why 93.8 per cent of the shares held by PNFCs, in terms of value were within the FTSE 100.
+This is why 99.5% of the shares held by PNFCs, in terms of value, were within the FTSE 100.

-Of public sector holdings nearly 100 per cent are with FTSE 100 companies.
+Nearly 100% of public sector holdings are with FTSE 100 companies.
 This is due to the government interventions in Lloyds Banking Group and Royal Bank of Scotland group, the value of which dwarf any other central government, local government or public corporation share holdings.

 Estimates of the shareholdings by industry of issuing company are provided in Table C.

-North America held 56 per cent of the total £732.6 billion rest of the world holdings of UK shares.
+North America held 48.3% of the total £935.1 billion rest of the world holdings of UK shares.
 North American investors increasingly invest directly in the ordinary shares of UK companies listed on the London Stock Exchange.
 Several UK companies also have American Depositary Receipt (ADR) programmes established for North American investors to trade foreign shares and receive paid dividends in US dollars.

 Code of Practice for Official Statistics